Spin-Statistics Connection for Relativistic Quantum Mechanics: Spin and Statistics

 \subsubsection{summary of principles}

-The antisymmetry of the two-particle \wf for indistinguishable spin-1/2 particles, each of which is in either of the two eigenstates of the same rotation operator $R(s)$ where $s=(0,{\mathbf s})$ and $s\cdot s=1$, follows \cite{Jabs10} from three principles. \begin{itemize} \item[P1] The two-particle \wf resulting from an exchange of two particles, both in eigenstates of the same rotation operator $R(s)$\,, must be added to the original two-particle \wf for the purpose of calculating transition amplitudes.
+The antisymmetry of the two-particle \wf for indistinguishable spin-1/2 particles, each of which is in either of the two eigenstates of the same spin operator $S(s)$, follows \cite{Jabs10} from three principles. \begin{itemize} \item[P1] The two-particle \wf resulting from an exchange of two particles, both in eigenstates of the same spin operator $S(s)$\,, must be added to the original two-particle \wf for the purpose of calculating transition amplitudes.

-\item[P2] The exchange of the two unspecified frame-dependent angles must be homotopically consistent, in the case of same rotation $(l=n)$ resulting in an antisymmetric two-particle \wf as in (\ref{ex2}) or (\ref{exd3}).
-In the case of different rotations $(l=-n)$ the resulting factor $-\kappa$ as in (\ref{exd2}) may be replaced with negative unity, also yielding an antisymmetric two-particle \wf as in (\ref{exd3})
+\item[P2] The exchange of the two unspecified frame-dependent angles must be homotopically consistent, in the case of same spins $(l=n)$ resulting in an antisymmetric two-particle \wf as in (\ref{ex2}) or (\ref{exd3}).
+In the case of different spins $(l=-n)$ the resulting factor $-\kappa$ as in (\ref{exd2}) may be replaced with negative unity, also yielding an antisymmetric two-particle \wf as in (\ref{exd3})

 \item[P3]Transition amplitudes must be calculated as in (\ref{Fampl}) using (\ref{exd3}), that is, after antisymmetrizing the {\it to} state but not the {\it from} state.
 The result agrees with the standard amplitude (\ref{Sampl}), for which both two-particle states are exchanged and normalized with factors of $1/\sqrt{2}$\,.